 It is imperative that you discuss your pre-existing medical condition/s with your doctor.
 You can also check the NHS website www.fitfortravel.nhs.uk/destinations for advice on vaccinations and medications.
 Please make sure you take enough of your personal medications for the entire duration of the trip.

 What food will be served?

 Breakfast will be served at the accommodation.
-It is a buffet with coffee, tea, homemade juice, bread, butter, homemade jam, honey, sausage, cheese, eggs, fruits and cereals.
+It is a buffet with coffee, tea, homemade juice, bread, butter, homemade jam, honey, cheese, eggs, fruits and cereals.